imHaPhong/chat/README.md

 ---

-## A simple chat app using ReactJS, NodeJS, MongoDB and Socket.io
+## A simple chat app using bootstrap, NodeJS, MongoDB and Socket.io

 ---